 There’s no “we’ll get back to you”.
 We can get people to make a decision in the showroom and get it ordered for them.

 3. Avoid Costly Mistakes

 If you have been practicing for a while, you may have had the unfortunate experience of hearing your client start off their sentence with “I thought…” or “I wasn’t expecting…”.
-This signals that there was some sort of communication where your project ultimately didn’t meet your client’s expectation.
+This signals that there was some sort of communication where your project ultimately didn’t meet your client’s expectations.
 Perhaps your client wasn’t able to fully describe their vision or you misunderstood a piece of their feedback.

 The bottom line is that there was some mismatched expectation along the way which has led to you and your team now spending the time and budget going back and revising the space.
 However, with how seamlessly VR can create a perfect understanding between designer and client, a clearer line of communication can help avoid costly mistakes further down the road.

-Virtual Reality is a no nonsense platform, where what you see is really what you get.
-And since making changes based on your client’s feedback an inevitable process for every designer, showcasing the latest iteration with VR gives your clients the ability to see up close whether your tweaks to their project was what they were looking for.
+Virtual Reality is a no-nonsense platform, where what you see is really what you get.
+And since making changes based on your client’s feedback is an inevitable process for every designer, showcasing the latest iteration with VR gives your clients the ability to see up close whether your tweaks to their project were what they were looking for.
 This helps cut down the constant back and forth between designer and client and helps reduce the amount of mid-project changes which can end up being costly in terms of time, budget, and even more importantly, the relationship you have with your clients.

 VR: The Tool that Makes Small Firms Big